-The main road out of Picton, SH1, heads directly to Blenheim.
-If you're heading west toward Havelock and Nelson, and don't mind a slower, though much more scenic route, Queen Charlotte Drive is for you.
+The main road out of Picton, State Highway 1, heads directly to Blenheim.
+If you're heading west toward Havelock and Nelson, and don't mind a slower, though much more scenic, route, Queen Charlotte Drive is for you.
 From Picton the drive climbs the hill to the west of the town, then winds in and out of bays along the edge of Queen Charlotte Sound.
-It then cuts across the base of the peninsula that separates this waterway from Pelorus and Keneperu Sounds, drops onto a small coastal plain, and follows the water's edge to Havelock township.
+It then cuts across the base of the peninsula that separates this waterway from Pelorus and Keneperu sounds, drops onto a small coastal plain, and follows the water's edge to Havelock township.
 (From here you join State Highway 6, which winds west through forested river valleys and hills to reach Tasman Bay and Nelson—allow two hours for this Picton-Nelson drive, despite how it might look on the map.)
 To find Queen Charlotte Drive from the Cook Strait ferry terminal in Picton, head out of the parking lot onto State Highway 1 and look for the sign indicating a right turn, which will take you on a road up the hill overlooking Picton.

-Along the way, Governor's, Momorangi, and Ngakuta bays are gorgeous spots for a picnic or a stroll along the forested shore.
+along, Governor's, Momorangi, and Ngakuta bays are gorgeous spots for a picnic or a stroll along the forested shore.
 Cullen Point, at the Havelock end of the drive, is a good vantage point to view the inland end of the Pelorus Sound and across the bay to Havelock.
 The short walk to the lookout is well worth the effort.